-The CIMA Lab is a Certified Moderate-Complexity Lab licensed by the Commission on Office Lab Accreditation (COLA) in conjunction with Clinical Laboratory Improvement Amendments (CLIA).
+The Lab at Carolina Internal Medicine is a Certified Moderate-Complexity Lab licensed by the Commission on Office Lab Accreditation (COLA) in conjunction with Clinical Laboratory Improvement Amendments (CLIA).

 Our Lab Staff is certified by the American Society of Clinical Pathologists (ASCP).
 The lab employs 3 Medical Lab Technicians and 3 Phlebotomists.

 CIMA is a fully automated laboratory, utilizing analyzers such as the Ortho Clinical Vitros 5600 Chemical Analyzer and the Horiba Pentra Hematology Analyzer